perfect-less/deeplanding/README.md

 $ conda install -c conda-forge streamlit
 ```

-To be able to run jupyter notebook files (.ipynb) you also need to install jupyter.
+To be able to run jupyter notebook files (.ipynb) you also need to install `jupyter`.
 ```bash
 $ conda install -c anaconda jupyter
 ```